 Within standard, ordinary processes, events drive actions.
 Within a Project Management approach, it is actions driving events.
-Which practice would you like best for your company?
+Which practice would you like for your company?

-And that choice is no one else’s but yours.
+That choice is no one else’s but yours.

 As if destiny is playing with you, we just go with the flow and see what we can do.